Help Overview | Chart Help | Reports Help | MyTravel Help | Trips and Alerts Help

 Information on the maps is displayed in layers.
-There are layers for travel times, congestion, construction, incidents, road labels and shields, dynamic message signs, cameras, special events, weather stations, highway shield numbers, and mile marker numbers.
-Layers may be displayed or hidden using the toggle buttons in the Layer and Zoom Control panel on the map page to allow you to focus on the information you find useful, and to remove information you do not find relevant.
+There are layers for travel times, congestion, construction, incidents, dynamic message signs, cameras, special events, weather stations, highway shield numbers, and mile marker numbers.
+Layers may be displayed or hidden using the toggle buttons in the Map Controls panel on the map page to allow you to focus on the information you find useful, and to remove information you do not find relevant.
 Initially, all the layers are displayed, unless you are zoom further out, in which case the travel time, camera, message sign, and mile marker numbers icons are not displayed to make the map image less busy.

 As you scroll and zoom a map and turn layers on and off, the location, zoom and layer information is stored in a cookie on your browser.
 In this way, you can refresh the map to update the real-time information without losing track of the area and the types of information you were viewing.
 The cookie for the "My Map" page is maintained for three months so that your preferred map configuration will be ready to use when you return to the site.
 If you have disabled cookies for your browser, then you will not be able to use this feature.

-When you select a map, you will see a page much like the one below:
+When you select a map, you will see a page similar to the one below:

 The symbols that indicate events, traffic conditions, and devices on the map are (numbers from the figure above):

 - Incident - These icons indicate that there has been an incident such as an accident reported at this location, which is believed to still be currently affecting traffic conditions at that point.
 The effect will vary from incident to incident.
 A large icon indicates the incident duration is estimated to be over an hour, while a small icon indicates that the estimated duration is less than an hour.
 A red icon indicates that all lanes are closed, and a yellow icon indicates a partial lane closure.
-A green icon indicates there is residual congestion from a recently cleared incident.
+A green icon indicates that there is residual congestion from a recently cleared incident.